 There is a beach which is interesting, with rocks and rockpools, the river Gwril flows through the village into the sea, as does the Mill Race, a man-made leat, diverted from the river, which served the various mills in the village years ago.

 There is also a pub in the village which serves typical pub food, and has a weekly quiz night on a Tuesday night from 9pm.

 The area has a wide range of activities and attractions available and also some excellent restaurants for delicious meals out, using locally produced foods.

 Location description from owner

 The North Wales region

 South Snowdonia is one of the most beautiful areas, with mountains river valleys and coastline.
 The nearest mountain range is Cader Idris, which is the second highest mountain in Wales.
+Guests also often go to climb Snowdon, from the property, which is easily achievable in a day out.
 There are abundant routes for walking to suite all capabilities, and we benefit from being on the Wales Coastal Path.
 The coastline is served by the Cambrian Coast Railway, which makes getting around the area, simple, and stress free, if you plan your journeys, if driving is part of your day to day life, you will have the opportunity to forget about the car for all or part of your stay.
 It is also a wonderful way to see the coastline, from the train.

 There are plenty of locally produced foods, which are available in a number of outlets, farmers markets, and restaurants.